imFORZA/re-pro/readme.txt

 Please visit our wiki on [GitHub](https://github.com/imFORZA/re-pro/wiki) for more info.

 == Changelog ==
+= 1.0.7 =
+* Option to disable zoom on scroll for Google maps module.
+* Minor fixes.

 = 1.0.4 =
 * Fixed issue where files were not being included on certain hosting providers.